 This test uses transvaginal ultrasound with sterile saline that is inserted into the uterine cavity to separate the top and bottom layer of the uterus in order to better evaluate the endometrial cavity.
 This test allows the physician to obtain an accurate view of the endometrial lining as well as the muscle wall of the uterus in order to determine if there are any abnormalities such as polyps, fibroids, or scar tissue that is disturbing the overall contour or lining of the uterus.

 This test uses a very thin lighted fiber optic telescope that is inserted through the vagina and cervix into the uterine cavity and provides an extremely high resolution view of the inside of the uterus.
 This is the gold standard for evaluating the uterine cavity.

 What is The Treatment For Uterine Infertility?

-In many cases, Dr. Larsen and Dr. Zoneraich can surgically remove polyps and fibroids with a quick outpatient surgical procedure, with minimal risk of injury or scarring.
+In many cases, Dr. Larsen, Dr. Zoneraich and Dr. Troché can surgically remove polyps and fibroids with a quick outpatient surgical procedure, with minimal risk of injury or scarring.
 Some congenital abnormalities such as a uterine septum can also be corrected easily using hysteroscopic surgery.
 Some other uterine anomalies may require more surgical reshaping of the uterus.